-New York Transit Museum’s Parade of Trains will welcome passengers to ride their vintage fleet from Saturday, September 17th to Sunday, September 18th.
+New York Transit Museum’s Parade of Trains will welcome passengers to ride their vintage fleet from Saturday, September 9th to Sunday, September 10th.
 Riders can hop on at the Brighton Beach station B/Q platforms where they will embark on a journey through time.

 Admission is granted by way of a standard subway fare.
 The train will run continuously to and from the Brighton Beach station starting at 11am through 4pm.

-“The New York Transit Museum is delighted to announce the return of the Parade of Trains!
-We are extremely fortunate to have some of the oldest rolling stock in the U.S. that still rolls and what better way to ensure that remains the case then to bring our beloved vintage fleet to the rails in Brighton Beach,” shared a New York Transit Museum spokesperson.
+“We are extremely fortunate to have some of the oldest rolling stock in the U.S. that still rolls and what better way to ensure that remains the case then to bring our beloved vintage fleet to the rails in Brighton Beach,” once shared a New York Transit Museum spokesperson.
 “The Parade of Trains, one of our favorite events, is such a special opportunity for people from every generation to travel back in time by traveling on one of the museum trains, and all for a swipe of your MetroCard or an OMNY tap!”